datafold-dev/datafold/doc/source/contributing.rst

    sphinx-build -b html ./doc/source/ ./public/

 The page entry is then located at ``./public/index.html``.
-Please make sure that the installation of Sphinx is in the path environment variable.
+Please make sure that the required Sphinx programs are included in the path environment variable.